Smart Highway: V2X Testbed

 1.2 Road Side Unit

 The Road Side Units (RSUs) are deployed along the E313 highway in Antwerp on top of the gantries.
-At the time of writing 1 RSU has already been deployed at E313.
+Seven RSUs have already been deployed at E313.
 The antennas of the communication modules are mounted on top of the RSU and the RSUs at the site are all installed in the top of the gantry that spans the highway.

 Each RSU consists of a large electrical cabinet which houses all the different modules of the RSU.
 These include modules for wireless communication, modules for local processing on the RSU and modules that allow the RSU to be managed and, if need be, recovered remotely.